johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 ~~~
 Yes, it correctly sees we've used TCP this time (and of course a different port).

 There are already a lot of different middleware in CoreDNS.
-New, exciting once, are always welcome.
+New, exciting ones, are always welcome.
 So if you
 have an idea open an issue on the tracker.

 This is an updated version of the [previous